Moiterika/a/README.md

 ## Abstruct

 The `a` package incluedes simple Go utilities of Moiterika LLC.
-This package is inspired by the language integrated query (LINQ) of .NET Framework.
+This package is inspired by the language integrated query (LINQ) in .NET Framework.
 However this package does not contain a struct equivalent to the `Enumerable` class, so deferred execution using the iterator pattern is not possible.

 ### Currently implemented